jp-wang/slides/05-ddd-16-17-summary/DDD-16-17-summary.md

 ### RESPONSIBILITY LAYERS

-Layers are partitions of a system in which members of each partition are aware of and are able to use the services of the layers “bellow”, but unaware and independent of the layers “above”.
+Layers are partitions of a system in which members of each partition are aware of and are able to use the services of the layers "bellow", but unaware and independent of the layers "above".

 ![application layer](img/application-layers.png)